jltsiren/bwt-merge/README.md

 ## Usage

-The implementation is based on the [Succinct Data Structures Library 2.0 (SDSL)](https://github.com/simongog/sdsl-lite).
+BWT-merge is based on the [Succinct Data Structures Library 2.0 (SDSL)](https://github.com/simongog/sdsl-lite).
 To compile, set `SDSL_DIR` in the Makefile to point to your SDSL directory.
-As the implementation uses C++11, OpenMP, and libstdc++ parallel mode, you need g++ 4.7 or newer to compile.
+The program should compile with a relatively new g++ on both Linux and OS X. It has not been tested with other compilers.
 Comment out the line `OUTPUT_FLAGS=-DVERBOSE_STATUS_INFO` if you do not want the merging tool to output status information to `stderr`.

 There are three tools in the package: